it-innovation/sam/doc/sealers.rst

 The real behaviour is that an `Unsealer` sets `myTempContents` to `null`, asks the box to send its contents, and then returns `myTempContents`.
 We can't model setting the field to `null`, but we can add a restriction that `acceptContent` received that value in the same invocation context as the call to `unseal`.

-.. note:: FIXME: `?CallerInvocation` is a bad name for this.
-So is `maySend`.

 With this change, we can pass an `Unknown` object holding a value to an `Unsealer` and it will unseal it successfully.